SaraAshraf1/Landing-page/README.md

 Here the css styles and it taken from the skelton code provided by udacity.

 ## Running
-To launch this website, simply clone the repo and open `index.html` file in the browser.
+To launch this website, simply clone the repo and open `index.html` file in the browser, you can also use this link directly https://saraashraf1.github.io/Landing-page/.